-The 5/6 Studio Art program is designed to give students the opportunity to develop and express their ideas clearly through various art materials.
-Students use and explore a wide variety of materials and techniques in their creation of drawings, paintings, collages and ceramics.
-Through the creative process, students also become increasingly familiar with the qualities and limitations of these different art materials and techniques.
-The class includes a study of art history and incorporates interdisciplinary projects.
-Students' interdisciplinary art projects are designed to complement Sidwell's broader academic curriculum.
+The Fifth and Sixth Grade Studio Art program is designed to give students the opportunity to develop and express their ideas through various art materials.
+Students use and explore a wide variety of tools and techniques in their creation of drawings, paintings, collages and ceramics.
+Through the creative process students also become increasingly familiar with the qualities and limitations of these different art materials and techniques.
+Students' interdisciplinary art projects are designed to enhance their understanding of the creative process while complimenting the broader academic curriculum.

-Seventh Grade Studio Art instruction is based around periods in American art which are reflected in the seventh grade English and History curricula.
-The Hudson River School, the Harlem Renaissance, and themes in contemporary art are examples of American art periods which we explore.
-Drawing, painting, clay sculpture, and collage are worked with in conjunction with questions and ideas generated by study of themes discovered in these periods.
+Seventh Grade Studio Art instruction is based around periods in American art, which are reflected in the seventh grade English and History curricula.
+The Hudson River School, the Harlem Renaissance, and themes in contemporary art are examples of American art periods which are explored.
+Drawing, painting, clay sculpture, and collage are worked in conjunction with questions and ideas generated by the themes discovered of these periods.

-Eighth grade instruction includes drawing, watercolor and acrylic painting, working with clay, architectural design, and printmaking.
-Also included in the course are art history, art criticism and aesthetics.
-Assignments such as designing a house and having a house designed for you by another student combine drawing skills, design skills, discussions about aesthetics, math skills, and a sensitivity to and appreciation of advertising.
+Eighth Grade Studio Art instruction includes drawing, watercolor and acrylic painting, working with clay, architectural design, and printmaking, as well as art history, art criticism and aesthetics.
+Assignments such as Designing a House allows students to combine drawing skills, design skills, discussions about aesthetics, math skills, and a sensitivity to and appreciation of advertising.
 Digital design is addressed in a photo self-portrait assignment in which the students manipulate a digital photograph of themselves using the application Photoshop.
-Students in the advanced Studio Art class participate in all of the activities listed above, but they also have a more intense study of drawing and complete individual projects.
+Students in the Advanced Studio Art class participate in all of the activities listed above, but they also have a more intense study of drawing and complete individual projects.

-In 8th grade Drama, students are exposed to the fundamental aspects of the actor’s art and craft while creating, performing and responding to theatre.
-We explore the creative process through theater games and improvisations, readings, lectures, group projects and discussions.
+The emphasis of Eighth Grade Drama is to introduce students to the fundamental aspects of the actor’s art and craft while creating, performing and responding to theatre.
+Students develop skills in executing a role and gain the vocabulary to clearly and artfully express their beliefs to an audience.
+The creative process is explored through theater games and improvisations, readings, lectures, group projects and discussions.